josesamuel/remoter/README.md

 ##### Notes on Kotlin support

+* Add remoter-builder dependency to get support for suspendable service connection using [IServiceConnector](http://josesamuel.com/remoter/javadoc/remoter-builder/remoter-builder/remoter.builder/-i-service-connector/index.html)
 * vararg is not supported.
 Either use array or non suspend
-* If any return is nullable type on a suspend function, explicitly mark the method with @NullableType
+* If any return is nullable type on a suspend function, explicitly mark the method with @[NullableType](https://josesamuel.com/remoter/javadoc/remoter/annotations/NullableType.html)
-* If any types in a generic parameter is nullable, explicitly mnark those parameter with @NullableType optionally specifying which indexex of that type parameter are nullable
+* If any types in a generic parameter is nullable, explicitly mnark those parameter with @[NullableType](https://josesamuel.com/remoter/javadoc/remoter/annotations/NullableType.html) optionally specifying which indexex of that type parameter are nullable